bmedicke/REED/radare2/readme.md

 Over the years it has evolved into a reverse-engineering and binary analysis framework.
 Radare2 is a complete rewrite.

+It is (somewhat unfairly) known for its difficulty curve but once you get used to how it does things it's hard to go back.

 # toc

 <!-- vim-markdown-toc GFM -->